thomasballinger/posts/2014-03-09-math-museum.markdown

 and calculus, an important and worthwhile task.

-I couldn't help thinking of how much more I liked the MathWorks-sponsored Math exhibit at the Boston Science museum - it presented neat ideas with more context, but was less interactive.
+I couldn't help thinking of how much more I liked the MathWorks-sponsored math exhibit at the Boston Science museum - it presented neat ideas with more context, but was less interactive.
 But I think I was wrong about this - I don't remember any specific new ideas I left that exhibit with, beside feeling like I should do more math.